Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: APPENDIX

 \section{APPENDIX}

-In the following, additional details for the proposed \textit{VolSiM} metric are provided: App.~\ref{app: implementation details} contains implementation details regarding the training and the metric model setup, and App.~\ref{app: data set details} features generation details for all our data sets.
-Next, additional examples of the created data sequences are displayed in App.~\ref{app: example sequences}, and the training stability for the loss experiment is investigated in App.~\ref{app: loss experiment stability}.
-Details for the experimental setup of the ablation study models are given in App.~\ref{app: ablation study details}, and App.~\ref{app: additional ablations} contains additional ablation studies.
-Finally, details regarding the turbulence case study can be found in App.~\ref{app: case study details}.
+In the following, additional details for the proposed \textit{VolSiM} metric are provided: App.~\ref{app: implementation details} contains implementation details regarding the training and the metric model setup, and App.~\ref{app: data set details} features generation details and visualizations for all our data sets, as well as an analysis of the data distribution resulting from the data generation.
+The training stability for the loss experiment is investigated in App.~\ref{app: loss experiment stability}, and details for the experimental setup of the ablation study models are given in App.~\ref{app: ablation study details}.
+Finally, App.~\ref{app: additional ablations} contains additional ablation studies, and details regarding the turbulence case study can be found in App.~\ref{app: case study details}.